A hidden Markov model for statistical arbitrage in international crude oil futures markets: Statistical arbitrage strategies

 As explained in \cite[Chapter~8]{Vidya}, the basic intuition behind pairs trading is that whenever the spread deviates ``sufficiently'' from its equilibrium value, the investor should open a trading position, appropriately investing in the underlying assets.
-This position is then closed when this divergence corrects itself and the spread goes back to its equilibrium value.
-The explicit specification of what we mean above by ``sufficiently'' determines the precise trading strategy, which can be summarized by a simple rule based on \emph{opening} and \emph{closing} signals.
+The position is then closed when this deviation corrects itself and the spread reverts to its equilibrium value.
+The precise specification of what we mean above by ``sufficiently'' determines a specific trading strategy, which can be summarized by a simple rule based on \emph{opening} and \emph{closing} signals, as explained in the following.